-Long-Term Obligations - In the government-wide financial statements, the unmatured principal of long-term debt, capital leases, and compensated absences are reported in the statement of net assets.
+Long-Term Obligations - In the government-wide financial statements, the unmatured principal of long-term debt, capital leases, and compensated absences are reported in the statement of net position.
 Interest expense for long-term debt, including accrued interest payable, is reported in the statement of activities.
-For warrants (bonds) and other long-term debt issued after October 1, 2003, the related debt issuance costs, premiums, and discounts are amortized under accrual accounting and the annual amortization of these accruals is included in the statement of activities.
-The unamortized portion is reported as an asset on the statement of net assets.
+For warrants (bonds) and other long-term debt issued after October 1, 2003, the related premiums and discounts are amortized under accrual accounting and the annual amortization of these accruals is included in the statement of activities.
+The unamortized portion is reported as an addition or deduction from the related debt on the statement of net position.